riipandi/altstack/readme.md

 ## Contributing

-Generally we won't accept any PR requests to this project.
+Current state we won't accept any PR requests to this project.
 If you have discovered a bug or have an idea to improve the code, contact us first before you start coding.

 ## Security Issue